-MSU Law School is considered to have a Favorable student to faculty ratio.
-The average class size for 1L sections is approximately Average compared to other law schools.
-Student diversity at Msu is Above Average.
+MSU Law School is considered to have a Somewhat Favorable student to faculty ratio.
+The average class size for 1L sections is approximately Above Average compared to other law schools.
+Student diversity at Msu is Below Average.

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Michigan State College of Law 1L section size is 1% smaller than law schools in Michigan and 5% larger than all Private law schools.
+Michigan State College of Law 1L section size is 11% larger than law schools in Michigan and 14% larger than all PRIVATE law schools.